markopetrovi/dedupe/README.md

 Just type 'gcc main.c -o dedupe' to compile it or download pre-build 'dedupe' binary file and run it.

 There are no special dependencies for running nor for compiling.
 Only glibc (libc.so.6) is needed as for any dynamically linked program.

+# DOCUMENTATION
+Most of the code is documented with comments that explain what each part does and how code can be extended.

+For generic documentation run 'dedupe --help'.
+That will execute code from man.h in order to print nicely formated manual page.